Things to do in the Hawke’s Bay

 This beautiful stretch of golden sand is a popular getaway in the Hawkes Bay region.
 Bring your boogie boards and surf boards to make the most of the waves, and your appetite – there’s an abundance of pipi, crayfish and paua here, best eaten fresh!
 Waimarama Beach is dog friendly, so furry family members can come too.

 Waimarama is also home to Hakikino, where a Maori fortress protecting a settlement of several thousand people once stood.
-You can book tours of this historic site with Waimarama Maori Tours.

-Find holiday homes in Waimarama Beach here.
+Find accommodation options in Waimarama Beach here.

 Rural Hawke’s Bay at it’s finest, Wairoa is the main town of Northern Hawkes Bay and is the gateway to Lake Waikaremoana, Mahia Peninsula and the wilderness of Te Urewera.